AlonsoLopezMendoza/FinalProjectWebTesting/README.md

 1. IntelliJ will ask if you want to install the dependencies; say yes.

 ### How to use the project
+1. Complete the steps listed above.
+1. Run the TestRunner file.

 ### How to view the outcome of the project's tests
+1. Complete the steps listed in the above two sections.
+1. The test's results will appear at the bottom of IntelliJ.

 ![](https://media.giphy.com/media/10391PrBqx2LAc/giphy.gif)